Enjana-mavitrika/anglais/README.md

 the integrated acquisition function**
  How it look like (6) # polycop

- + Advantages :
+ +Advantages :

- - It takes in consideration the uncertainty for hyperparameters for EI and probability of improvement.
+   -It takes in consideration the uncertainty for hyperparameters for EI and probability of improvement.
- - It's possible to have a Monte Carlo estimate of the integrated EI.
+   -It's possible to have a Monte Carlo estimate of the integrated EI.
 [What is Monte Carlo ?](https://www.youtube.com/watch?v=AyBNnkYrSWY)
- - It's computationally dominated by the cubic cost of solving an N-dimensional linear system (cubic complexity).
+   -It's computationally dominated by the cubic cost of solving an N-dimensional linear system (cubic complexity).